 - Assessing emerging technologies

 The first 3 months of fellowship tend to have more coursework and classes and networking with our world class informatics faculty and begin projects; time to develop and complete projects that align with their career interests and goals follows soon thereafter.

 Second year of fellowship (Chief)

 By the 2nd year of fellowship, our fellows will have developed a strong foundation and skills in clinical informatics, with focused interests.
-Many required activities from the 1st year become optional in the 2nd year, allowing a continued focus on project and skill development, networking, and job hunting.
+Many required activities from the 1st year become optional in the 2nd year, allowing more time to focus on the completion of major projects and skill development, networking, and job hunting.
 In addition, fellows in the 2nd year are responsible for coordinating Health Informatics Grand Rounds—an excellent opportunity to learn and network in addition to promoting and enriching the UCSF Health Informatics experience.